 D. ADRENAL SCINTIGRAPHY

 Scintigraphy provides functional characterization of the adrenal gland based on uptake and accumulation of radiotracer.
 Adrenomedullary agents eg. metaiodobenzylguanidine(MIBG) and adrenocortical agents eg.NP59(iodomethylnorcholesterol) are the two major categories of radiopharmaceuticals in use.
-MIBG is a structural and functional analogue of norephedrine and has a 100% specificity for the diagnosis of phaeochromocytomas.
+MIBG is a structural and functional analogue of norephedrine, taken up by adrenergic neoplasms including phaeochromocytomas, neuroblastomas and paragangliomas [what about neuroblastomas?].
 Whole-body imaging allows for the detection of multifocal disease, extra-adrenal phaeochromocytomas(paragangliomas), metastatic disease and residual/recurrent tumour.
 Octreotide, a somatostatin analogue is occasionally used for the evaluation of medullary disorders, but carries a lower sensitivity of approximately 30% in the detection of phaeochromocytomas.[6]
 N59 is the main radio-isotope employed in adrenal cortical scintigraphy.
 It is a cholesterol analogue that binds to lipoprotein receptors of adrenal cortical cells.
 Adenomas, with intact steroidgenesis show uptake of NP-59 whereas malignant and non-adenomatous lesions do not.

 E. ULTRASONOGRAPHY